stackabletech/stackable-cockpit/README.md

 cd stackable-cockpit
 ```

-The admin UI is registered as a crate and is part of the build process, as the HTML/CSS/JS bundle is included in the
-final `stackable-cockpitd` binary.
-To get the build process running, first execute `yarn install` to install all required NodeJS
+Before continuing with the build process, first execute `yarn install` to install all required NodeJS
 dependencies in the `node_modules` folder.

+The admin UI is registered as a crate and is part of the build process, as the HTML/CSS/JS bundle is included in the final `stackable-cockpitd` binary.

 ---